NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Methodology

 Previous MoD approaches, such as CLiFF-maps and STeF-maps, rely on discretizing the environment into cells and fitting local probability models.
 Discretization leads to information loss and prevents querying at arbitrary locations.
 We address this by introducing a \textit{continuous} map of dynamics parameterized by a \textit{neural implicit} representation.
 The method overview is shown in \cref{fig:methodoverview}.

-In many real-world environments, human motion patterns exhibit strong daily periodicity, such as morning and evening rush hours or lunchtime activity.
-Motivated by this structure, we model time as a periodic variable and condition the MoD on the time of day.
-This assumption allows the representation to capture long-term temporal variations without requiring sequential rollouts, and enables efficient queries of motion dynamics at arbitrary spatio-temporal coordinates $(x,y,t)$.
+To capture temporal variations in human motion, we condition the MoD on a continuous temporal variable.
+Incorporating time into the input enables the model to capture temporal variations without requiring sequential rollouts, and enables efficient queries of motion dynamics at arbitrary spatio-temporal coordinates $(x,y,t)$.

 \paragraph{Problem statement.} Given a dataset $\mathcal{D}$ of $\mathcal{N}$ spatio-temporal motion samples: